7-Day Martha's Vineyard Itinerary (2026): The Full-Week Plan

 Why a Week Changes Everything

-Seven days allow what shorter visits cannot: visiting the farmers market twice, finding a favorite coffee shop where they start to recognize you, having unhurried unscheduled days, discovering hidden gems that weekend visitors never see.
-The island naturally encourages slowing down — no chain hotels or restaurants, early mornings are the locals' time.
+Seven days allow what shorter visits cannot: visiting the farmers market twice, finding a favorite coffee shop where they start to recognize you, having unhurried unscheduled days, finding the places weekend visitors never see.
+The island naturally encourages slowing down: no chain hotels or restaurants, early mornings are the locals' time.
 This is when MV stops feeling like a destination and starts feeling like home.

 Frequently Asked Questions